Super Mario Bros. X2

 - SMBX Launcher - A new launcher for SMBX2 built with Qt and QWebEngine.
 Developed in the same repository as LunaLua, licensed under GNU GPLv3.

 - SDL2 library - A multimedia layer library used for several purposes (originally for audio output only, but later game controller support was added), licensed under ZLib.

 - SDL Mixer X - A music and sound playing and management library, a fork of SDL Mixer library.
 It can be used to play many sound and music formats.
 Library itself is licensed under ZLib; there are other linked libraries that are licensed differently (BSD/LGPL/GPLv2+/etc.).

 - Moondust Development kit - A development kit from the Moondust Project is used as a main Editor and helper tools for SMBX2.
 Licensed under GPLv3.

 - Resources (graphics, music, sounds, characters, and universe) - A set of resources are replicating originals from classic Nintendo and Sega games.
 The contents are copyrighted by Nintendo and Sega, which doesn't sponsor, authorize, or endorse this project in any way.
 All Rights Reserved to their original authors.
-Therefore, this content must be used fairly.
-Other usages (example: Commercial, Professional, etc.) are not allowed.
-Therefore, "Just for fun".
+Therefore, this content must be used fairly (Just for fun).
+Other usages (example: Commercial, Professional, etc. of formal works) are not allowed under the law.

 SMBX 2.0 Open Beta